IgorKha/wireguard-mikrotik/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=IgorKha.wireguard-mikrotik)

-**This project is a bash script that aims to configure a [WireGuard](https://www.wireguard.com/) VPN on a MikroTik, as easily as possible!**
+**This project is a bash script designed to simplify the configuration of a [WireGuard](https://www.wireguard.com/) VPN on a MikroTik device.**

-WireGuard is a point-to-point VPN that can be used in different ways.
-Here, we mean a VPN as in: the client will forward all its traffic through an encrypted tunnel to the server.
-The server will apply NAT to the client's traffic so it will appear as if the client is browsing the web with the server's IP.
+WireGuard is a point-to-point VPN protocol that offers various usage possibilities.
+In this context, we refer to a VPN where the client's traffic is securely tunneled to the server.
+The server applies NAT to the client's traffic, making it appear as though the client is accessing the internet using the server's IP address.

-The script supports both IPv4 and IPv6.
-Please check the [issues](https://github.com/IgorKha/wireguard-mikrotik/issues) for ongoing development, bugs and planned features!
+The script fully supports both IPv4 and IPv6.
+Please refer to the [issues](https://github.com/IgorKha/wireguard-mikrotik/issues) section for ongoing development, bug reports, and planned features.

-Part of this script based on [this repo](https://github.com/angristan/wireguard-install)
+A portion of this script is based on the following repository: [wireguard-install](https://github.com/angristan/wireguard-install)

-See measurements your MikroTik in [Grafana-MikroTik](https://github.com/IgorKha/Grafana-Mikrotik)
+For monitoring the performance of your MikroTik device, you can use [Grafana-MikroTik](https://github.com/IgorKha/Grafana-Mikrotik) to visualize measurements.

 ## Requirements